The Joint PhD in History is not currently accepting applications for 2022–2023. If you have questions, please contact

 A central feature of the Joint Program is the requirement that students spend a minimum of one academic year at a partner institution.
 Ordinarily taken in the second year of a student’s course of study, this year abroad offers the chance to take coursework in an international setting, work closely with international faculty and colleagues, and begin the pursuit of dissertation research.

 In keeping with the program’s focus, doctoral dissertations produced by our students are required to address transnational and/or comparative history.
 Recognizing that both “transnational” and “comparative” cover diverse approaches to the past, the department offers advanced training in a wide range of both major and minor fields, including all periods of human history around the globe and a variety of thematic specializations.
-(For a full list of major and minor fields available for the comprehensive examination, see CMU’s

 Admission Standards and Program Requirements